ledongyang/eclipse-git/README.md

-# eclipse-git
+# Welcome to eclipse-git
-use eclipse git
+use eclipse git to push and fetch to github.